edxz7/Fa-Go/README.md

 # Fa-Go

-A survival horror game build on top of the same code used to model a gas of N rigid spheres with adjustable restitution coefficient
+**Fa-Go** is a survival horror game where you need to think about your next move to be able to survive

 <img src = "img/Screen Shot 2019-11-09 at 18.07.49.png" width="500">